 In Middle to early Modern Welsh, 'a torrent', so this may be a stream-name underlying names like Cark Lanc, see carreg.
-However, place-names like Carrock Fell are probably de-adjectival formations, carr-\bar{q}g in the sense of 'a stony, rocky place': see under carr.
+However, place-names like Carrock Fell are probably de-adjectival formations, carr-\(\bar{o}g\) in the sense of 'a stony, rocky place': see under carr.